rentalia/ansible-role-perl5-install/README.md

 Ansible role: perl5-install
 =========
-Perl 5 build from source and install.
+Perl 5 build and install from source.
 Also it installs cpanm and cpm for perl modules management, and GNU stow for path management at OS level.

 Requirements
 ------------